Free personalized radio that

 Venegas subsequently settled down in Madrid and Buenos Aires to record her third album, Sí (2003), with producers Coti Sorokin and Cachorro López.
 Six of the album's ten songs were co-written with Sorokin, and the resulting album was a significant change from her past efforts: a colorful pop/rock album.
 Every song on Sí clocks in between three and four minutes in length; the hooks are memorable and melodic; the music is generally fun and upbeat; and all of it is broadly appealing rather than confrontational, as her past music had often been.
 Also unlike her past work, Sí took off commercially, going triple platinum in Mexico, topping the album chart there and breaking into the Top Five on the stateside Latin albums chart, and spawning four big hits ("Andar Conmigo," "Lento," "Algo Está Cambiando," "Oleada"), three of them reaching number one in either Mexico or the United States.
 The success of Sí led to a Latin Grammy for Best Rock Solo Vocal Album in 2004; plus, there were a trio of MTV Music Video Awards, for Best Solo Artist, Best Artist (Mexico), and Artist of the Year.

 For her next album, Limón y Sal (2006), Venegas once again worked with producers Coti Sorokin and Cachorro López, and once again came up with a broadly appealing, hit-laden pop/rock album.
-The lead single, "Me Voy," spent 12 weeks atop the Mexican singles chart; it also was a number one in Spain, a Top Three hit in Italy, and a Top Ten Latin hit in the U.S. A string of follow-up singles (including "Limón y Sal," "Eres Para Mí," and "Primer Día") followed "Me Voy" up the Latin American and European charts (Limón y Sal itself topped charts in Mexico, Columbia, Argentina, Chile, and Central America; plus, it went Top Five in Spain, Top Ten in Switzerland, and Top 200 in the United States).
+The lead single, "Me Voy," spent 12 weeks atop the Mexican singles chart; it also was a number one in Spain, a Top Three hit in Italy, and a Top Ten Latin hit in the U.S. A string of follow-up singles (including "Limón y Sal," "Eres Para Mí," and "Primer Día") followed "Me Voy" up the Latin American and European charts (Limón y Sal itself topped charts in Mexico, Colombia, Argentina, Chile, and Central America; plus, it went Top Five in Spain, Top Ten in Switzerland, and Top 200 in the United States).
 Venegas continued to command heavy airplay for the string of singles from Limón y Sal well into late 2007, at which time a best-of collection, Realmente Lo Mejor, was issued.
 Meanwhile, the accolades continued: a Grammy in 2007 for Best Latin Pop Album, a Latin Grammy Award in 2006 for Best Alternative Music Album, and an MTV Video Music Award in 2006 for Best Solo Artist.
 In 2008, Venegas released an MTV Unplugged album and started an international tour for the first time.
 In 2010 she released Otra Cosa, which received Gold status in Mexico.
 In August 2010, she gave birth to a daughter and began work on what was to become her sixth studio album Momentos, which was released in 2013.
 It was the first album by a Latin artist to be released in digital streaming exclusively for Latin America and Spain.

 With her daughter, Venegas toured Europe, Latin America, and the United States in support of Momentos.
 She went on hiatus for over a year.
 In January of 2015 she began writing and recording a new album with co-producers Cachorro Lopez and Yamil Rezc.
 The topics of many of its songs reflect childhood and adolescence, inspired by the autobiographical novels of Karl Ove Knausgård.
 The title track was issued as a first pre-release single with a musical structure that harks back to the Cure.
 Its second, "Explosion," was written in response to the "desparacidos," -- the disappeared ones -- of Mexico, who include thousands of women.
 The album was released in August 2015. ~ Jason Birchmeier